MAKING HISTORY: Redbank Valley Tops Curwensville In First-Ever District 9 Girls Wrestling Dual Match

 The Bulldogs will be right back in action on Wednesday as they take on Glendale at 7 p.m.

-Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.
+District 9 wrestling coverage on D9Sports.com is brought to you by Luton’s Plumbing, Heating, and Air Conditioning.

 Copyright © 2024 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.